 Tuesday, June 05, 2018

 Kathi Week's book The Problem with Work opens with a paradox of sorts: political theorist should be interested in work, work makes up the most immediate and daily experience of power, hierarchy, and command, but work is considered private and social rather than political so it falls outside of the purview of political theory.
 A similar paradox could be said to open Alexis Cukier's book, Qu'est-ce que le travail?.
-Philosophers should be interested in work, work and labor are intimately implicated in not only our concepts of subjectivity and society but also transformation and change, but seldom are.
-Work is simultaneously too quotidian and too contingent to generate much philosophical interest.
+Philosophers should be interested in work, work and labor are intimately implicated in not only our concepts of subjectivity and society but also transformation and change, but is rarely given the centrality it deserves.
+Work is simultaneously too quotidian and too broad to generate much philosophical interest.